-The Water Bath Vaporizer (ASP) is subject to the applicable record-keeping requirements under 45CSR2A, including the requirements as given below under (a).
+The Water Bath Vaporizer (ASP) and the Pickling Line Tandem Cold Mill Boilers (PLTCMBOILER1/2) are subject to the applicable record-keeping requirements under 45CSR2A, including the requirements as given below under (a).

-- a.
+a.
 The owner or operator of a fuel burning unit(s) shall maintain records of the operating schedule, and the quality and quantity of fuel burned in each fuel burning unit as specified in paragraphs 7.1.a.1 through 7.1.a.6, as applicable.

+[45CSR§2A-7.1(a)]

-[45CSR§2A-7.1(a)] - For fuel burning unit(s) which burn only pipeline quality natural gas, such records shall include, but not be limited to, the date and time of start-up and shutdown, and the quantity of fuel consumed on a monthly basis.
+For fuel burning unit(s) which burn only pipeline quality natural gas, such records shall include, but not be limited to, the date and time of start-up and shutdown, and the quantity of fuel consumed on a monthly basis.
 [45CSR§2A-7.1(a)(1)]